 Significant side effects have been noted with the use of typical antipsychotics.
 These side effects include stiffness, restlessness and involuntary movements.

-The risk of severe side effects increases if a person uses the drugs over a long period of time or takes amounts higher than the optimal dose.
+The risk of severe side effects increases if a person uses the medication over a long period of time or takes amounts higher than the optimal dose.
 For this reason, long-term use isn’t recommended, and atypical antipsychotics have become a more popular option.
 Atypical antipsychotics might also be more effective.

 Who practises this method?